(Update from 12 July 2024: Publication of the draft law in the Official Journal of the European Parliament)

 When will the EU AI Act come into force?

-The EU draft law will two years after its entry into force be applicable.
-Following the adoption of the EU AI Act by the European Parliament in April 2024, the AI Act will enter into force on the 20th day after its publication in the Journal of the EU.
+The EU draft law will be published on 2 August 2026, two years after its entry into force be applicable.
+Following the adoption of the EU AI Act by the European Parliament in April 2024, the AI Act entered into force on 2 August 2024 after its publication in the Official Journal of the EU.

 However, there are Exceptions to this rule: